-- at least 18 years old (21 or older is preferred)
+- at least 18 years old (preferably 21 or older)

 - not pregnant or breastfeeding

-- not taking drugs like Accutane or oral prednisone
+- not taking drugs like Accutane (potent acne medication) or oral prednisone

 - someone with healthy eyes

-- someone whose vision prescription has stabilized (usually occurs in the mid to late 20s)
+- someone who has a stabilized vision prescription (usually occurs in the mid to late 20s)

 - someone in good health

-- You could also ask the doctor about monovision, a surgical intervention in which one eye is corrected for far-sightedness and the other is corrected for near-sightedness.
+- You could also ask the doctor about monovision, a surgical intervention that corrects one eye for farsightedness and the other for nearsightedness.
 Some people find monovision disconcerting, while others adapt to it.